Mad Dog Diogenes – Ancient Greek Cynic Philosopher

 Diogenes requested that when he died he be buried face downwards because the Macedonians were rising in power so quickly that the World would soon be turned upside down and then he would be facing the right way up.

-Life and Death in Corinth
+Life in Corinth

-Whist in Corinth Diogenes is said to have been visited by Alexander the Great, who had heard of his reputation.
+Whilst in Corinth Diogenes is said to have been visited by Alexander the Great, who had heard of his reputation.

 Alexander offered Diogenes anything his heart desired, to which Diogenes answered: